PDIS/transcript/2020-11-02-Zsuzsa-Anna-Ferenczy-visit.md

 Speaking about Europe and Taiwan, you said you had a quick look at the piece that I wrote.

 ### Audrey Tang:
-Yeah, I did.
-He nodded quickly.
+Yeah, I did... and not so "quickly".

 > (laughter)